 My name is Theresa Angles and I am a final year medical student in Dresden.
 As a section editor for the clinical devision, I am particularly enthusiastic about case reports.
 One of my main goals is to strengthen the collaboration between all professions involved in patient care – especially already at a student stage.
 Therefore our division is currently working on a new format: an inter-professional case report.

-I'm Niklas Rutsch, Editor-in-Chief at BEM, and I'm studying human and experimental medicine at the University of Münster.
+I'm Niklas Rutsch, Editor-in-Chief at NOS, and I'm studying human and experimental medicine at the University of Münster.

 I am especially interested in your stories from the hospital, in exciting patients and the joint work of different professions.
 In the Editorial Board, I link the clinical focus of the journal with the overall organization, so that we can facilitate low-threshold clinical publications and practise inter-professionalism within our project.